aws/aws-toolkit-azure-devops/Docs/TestPlan.md

 make sure that each Task is interacting properly with the service clients and settings.
 This is accomplished by passing in carefully crafted settings, and mocked implementations of service clients.

-For small tasks, the functional tests have great branch coverage without being too complciated, but for larger tasks like Beanstalk and CloudFormation, The tests are much longer.
-Therefore, it is perferable to grow the number of unit tests over the number of functional tests as they currently serve the purpose of both making sure units work and function well together.
+For small tasks, the functional tests have great branch coverage without being too complicated, but for larger tasks like Beanstalk and CloudFormation, The tests are much longer.
+Therefore, it is preferable to grow the number of unit tests over the number of functional tests as they currently serve the purpose of both making sure units work and function well together.